-Using OPSS APIs provides the following benefits beyond the traditional authorization models:
+OPSS APIs provide the following benefits beyond the traditional authorization models:

-- OPSS extends JAAS with the ability to use application roles that are assigned permissions. - OPSS provides policy management support, which is lacking in the standard JAAS model.
-See Section 17.2.2, "Managing Policies" for an example. - Using the JpsAuth.checkPermission OPSS API as opposed to the standard checkPermission API provides additional benefits such as more robust debugging and integrated audit support.
+- They extend the JAAS model with the ability to use application roles that are assigned permissions. - They provide policy management support, which is lacking in the standard JAAS model.
+See Section 19.3.2, "Managing Policies" for an example. - Using the JpsAuth.checkPermission OPSS API as opposed to the standard checkPermission, they provide additional benefits such as more robust debugging and integrated audit support.

-For details about authorization features of OPSS, see Chapter 17, "Developing Authorization".
+For details about authorization features of OPSS, see Chapter 24, "Developing Authorization".

-13.2.4 The Credential Store Framework API
+18.2.4 The Credential Store Framework API

-A credential store a secure, central store for credentials and collections of credentials.
+A credential store is a secure, central repository where credentials and collections of credentials are stored.
 Multiple applications can use the same credential store.